roddhjav/pass-tomb/README.md

 ## Description

 Due to the structure of `pass`, file- and directory names are not encrypted in the password store. `pass-tomb` provides a convenient solution to put your password store in a [Tomb][github-tomb] and then keep your password tree encrypted when you are not using it.

 It uses the same GPG key to encrypt passwords and tomb, therefore you don't need to manage more key or secret.
 Moreover, you can ask pass-tomb to automatically close your store after a given time.

 **The new workflow is the following:**
 * Create a password tomb with `pass tomb`
  - Create a new tomb and open it in `~/.password-store`
- - Initialise the password store with the same GPG key
+ - Initialize the password store with the same GPG key
 * Use tomb as usual
 * When finished, close the password tomb: `pass close`
 * To use pass again, you need to open the password tomb: `pass open`